PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 “So,” she said to herself, “what I need is a plan.”

 It was not an easy problem to solve, but soon Tom had an idea.
 In fact the answer was clear: get another giant apple!
 Apples grow from apple pips.
-“But not in a day”, she sighed, doubting herself.
-Yet it was something.
-Tom was struck by an idea: some value she had missed; a hidden treasure: the giant apple pips themselves.
+“But not in a day”, she sighed, yet it was something.
+Tom had a moment of inspiration: perhaps some value she had missed; a hidden treasure: the giant apple pips themselves.

-Rising to her feet she walked to where the core stood, close enough to judge where the pips could be.
-It was almost as tall as Tom.
-Squaring her knuckles she punched a level blow; a splattering of gloop, her punch ripped through the seed chamber.
+Rising to her feet she approached the core, it was almost as tall as Tom.
+Pacing round, estimating the pip's location.
+Squaring her knuckles she punched a level blow; with a splattering of gloop her fist ripped through the seed chamber.
 Gripping the breach with both hands, she tore it wider.

 Pushing a hand in deeply, she felt a pip.
 Pushing further, feeling around blindly, she mapped the pip’s orientation.
-With a concerted shunt the pip nudged to a better grip, and she eased it out.
+With a concerted shunt the pip shifted to a better grip, and she eased it out.

 Once she had freed one, two more became accessible: she got these out and fitted all three of the large pips into her pockets.